 Because they work with a wider array of clientele, they know what works and what doesn’t for nonprofits of all shapes and sizes.
 With their third party expertise, they’re sure to help you set a goal that’s both attainable and furthers the progress of your organization.

 Bonus!
-A capital campaign consultant can be crucial towards helping your nonprofit develop a supportable case for support.
+A consultant can be crucial towards helping your nonprofit develop a supportable case for support.
 Learn more about writing a case for support by reviewing our article with examples.

 4. Undergo a capital campaign feasibility study.

 Every campaign should undergo a feasibility study (or “internal readiness assessment”) during the planning phase that is lead by a nonprofit consultant.

 During the assessment, your consultant will help evaluate your fundraising goal and help your nonprofit develop a concrete capital campaign plan.

 As your consultant leads this process, they’ll likely ask questions like:

 - Where is your nonprofit when it comes to data integrity?

 - What kind of groundwork have you already laid in terms of relationships with prospects?